SOUTH INDIA SAFARI

 OOTACAMUND (OOTY), TAMIL NADU

 Next we will travel by jeep up to this famous hill station, stopping en route at a hill village where the endemic Painted Bush-quail is regularly seen.

-From Ooty we take the famous 'toy' hill train for an afternoon's descent to Mettupalayam.
-This is a wonderful journey through some spectacular scenery and World Heritage stations.
-The train arrives late afternoon so we have time to drive on a little way to Coimbatore to overnight, as there is a very good hotel there.
+From Ooty we will take the famous ‘toy train’ for an afternoon’s descent to Mettupalayam.
+This is a wonderful journey on a narrow gauge line through some spectacular scenery and World Heritage stations.
+The train gets in late in the afternoon so we will have time to drive on a little way to Coimbatore to overnight, as there is a very good hotel there.

-The next morning we will set off on the road towards Valparai, reaching our next accommodation before the town.
-We will stay for two nights on a tea plantation.
-We will notice a change of habitat, in these mid-elevation foothills only occasionally visited by birdwatchers.
-Around our bungalows and close by is some good tropical forest, giving us an opportunity to see another range of birds.
-Bonelli's Eagle, Fairy Bluebird, Malabar Grey Hornbill, Bar-winged Flycatcher-shrike, Forest Wagtail, Black-headed and Indian Golden Orioles, Jungle Owlet, Orange Minivet, Malabar Barbet, Large-billed Warbler and Southern Hill Myna are just some of the species here, along with a host of butterflies.
-We will look for the endemic Lion-tailed Macaque, one of the world's rarest primates, in this forest.
-Its stronghold is in Kerala, but this border area is the best place to see it.
+The next morning we will set off on the road to Valparai, to a tea plantation which is our home for the next two nights.
+We will notice a change of habitat in these mid-elevation foothills.
+Close by our bungalows is some good tropical forest, giving us an opportunity to see another range of birds.
+Malabar Whistling Thrush, Fairy Bluebird, Malabar Grey HornbillornH, Bar-winged Flycatcher-shrike, Forest Wagtail, Black-headed and Indian Golden Orioles, Jungle Owlet, Orange Minivet, Malabar Barbet, Rusty-tailed Flycatcher and Southern Hill Myna are just some of the species here, along with a host of butterflies.
+We will look for the rare, endemic Lion-tailed Macaque in this area.

 Our final night will be spent at a pleasant hotel close to Kochi Airport, before our flight home the following morning.